aunetx/libmoon/definitions/structure.md

 - `(var|value)` -> either a `var` or a `value`, depending of the operand nature (if `var`, begins with `&`) : type of value is inferred by first operand of the instruction
 - `type` -> a variable type : `int`, `flt`, `chr`
 - `flag` -> a flag name
+- `nll` -> a null operand, used only for `nll` instruction (should not be used)

+Comments can be written with plain-text, but without `:` (if this token is present, the current line will be parsed as an instruction)

 `pas`: pause the execution until restored?